Tsardines/fallout-terminal/project-worksheet.md

 ## Game Components

 ### Landing Page
-What will a player see when they start your game?

 ### Game Initialization
-What will a player see when the game is started?

 ### Playing The Game
 What will be the flow of the game, what will the user be expected to do and what will the user expect from the gam